-Workshops, keynotes, webinars, and breakout sessions addressing the Common Core State Standards' mathematical practices, why we assign application problems, why students hate them, and what we can do about it.
+Workshops, keynotes, and breakout sessions addressing the Common Core State Standards' mathematical practices, why we teach math, why students struggle to learn and like it, and what we can do about it.

 How do we turn the world outside the math classroom into a math problem that's both fun and challenging, not boring and easy?

 How do you put students in a place where they feel an intellectual need for new mathematical tools?

 How does paper distort mathematical problem solving and how can digital media correct the distortion?